ittudeitachi/MKV-Title-Cleaner/README.md

 ---

-## 📜 License
+## 🪪 License

-This project is licensed under the **MIT License** (with attribution clause).
+This project is licensed under the **MIT License**
+See the [LICENSE](LICENSE) file for full details.

-If you distribute this software or derivative works, you must include attribution to the original project:
+> You must include attribution to the original project:

-> _"MKV Title Cleaner by Ibrahim Irusham Rashad"_ in your documentation or user interface.
+> **"MKV Title Cleaner by Ibrahim Irusham Rashad"** in your documentation or user interface if you distribute this software or any derivative work.

-See [LICENSE](LICENSE) for full details.
+---

+## 🙏 Acknowledgments

+- [MKVToolNix](https://mkvtoolnix.download/) — particularly mkvpropedit, the core utility enabling fast, in-place MKV metadata editing.

+> This project is not affiliated with or endorsed by MKVToolNix.
+This tool is for educational and personal use only.